gobeyondidentity/developer-docs/versioned_docs/version-v1/guides/integrate-wordpress.md

 Before continuing, make sure that the following prerequisites have been met:

 - Ensure that you have a live Wordpress site running and administrator privileges to install and configure a plugin
 - Access to a Beyond Identity tenant and its admin console.
-If you don't have one, contact your administrator.
+If you don't have one, reach out to Beyond Identity Support.

 ## Set up Beyond Identity as an Identity Provider